alevoski/badUSB/readme.md

 ## Intro ##
 BadUSB devices are USB devices that fool your computers and let them think they are
-HID devices whitch are considered "trustworthy devices" (ie : keyboards) because of a microcontroller reprogramming.
+HID devices which are considered "trustworthy devices" (ie : keyboards) because of a microcontroller reprogramming.
 They cannot be detected by antivirus.
 A badUSB device can do the same actions than a keyboard.